Fordham Hall Estate

 Mouse over links for pictures; click for detail page.

 This former arable farm surrounding the village of Fordham was donated to the Woodland Trust in 2002.
 Since then more than 47,000 trees have been planted to create 300 acres of new woodland, the largest woodland creation scheme in eastern England.
-Add to this some 15km of hedgerows, some probably ancient in origin, that have of course been retained.
+Add to this some 15km of hedgerows, some probably ancient in origin.

 Most of the remaining 200 acres adjoining the River Colne have been resown with grass and wild flowers and are being managed by cutting for hay and grazing by sheep and cattle.
 The River Colne runs along the southern boundary within steep banks and the meadows alongside are marshy and flood in winter.
 The dampest patches have colonised rapidly with wetland species such as purple loosestrife, brooklime and flag iris.
 Mature willows and alders grow along the river bank.